Anytime, Anywhere

 - Fairly compensated with stable income and benefits packages that are adequate to support their families

-- IBCLC is a stand-alone credential that does not require significant financial burden to obtain
+- IBCLC should be a stand-alone credential that does not require significant financial and/or time burden to obtain

 - A multitude of birthing locations and resource options are available to each family, including homebirth, birth centers, and hospitals and costs do not limit choices among families.